Dubreuillosaurus: Description

 Dubreuillosaurus was physically comparable to Eustreptospondylus.
 The holotype was an individual by Gregory S. Paul estimated to measure 5 m long and to weigh 250 kg.
 However, this was a subadult; the adult length is uncertain, though it has been indicated as high as 9 m.

 In 2005, Allain established some distinctive traits.
 Dubreuillosaurus has an unusually low and long skull, with a length three times the height.
 In the upper corner of the front edge of the nasal branch of the maxilla, a kink is present, separating a convex curvature below from a concave curvature above.
 The descending branch of the postorbital has a U-shaped cross-section.
 The parietal bones are not visible in side view.
 The supratemporal fenestra has a straight inner edge.
 A paraquadratic fenestra is lacking.
 A well-developed process is present on the underside of the jugal branch of the ectopterygoid.
 The rear edge of the jugal branch of the ectopterygoid, in front of the infratemporal fenestra, is deeply grooved.
 The lower jaw has a large external mandibular fenestra.
 The foramen mylohyoideum is largely oriented to the front and below.
 The head of the thighbone is directed to the inside and below.
 The front underside of the thighbone has a concave surface.
 In 2012 Matthew Carrano added one autapomorphy: on the rear of the braincase there is a notch between the basioccipital and the bone surface formed by the exoccipitals and the opisthotic.

 Dubreuillosaurus seemed to lack any sort of crest or horns, but the only known specimen is a juvenile, and it is possible that these structures developed in later life.
 Like its relatives, Dubreuillosaurus probably had short, powerful arms with three-fingered hands.

 Phylogeny

 In 2002, Poekilopleuron? valesdunensis was assigned to the Megalosauridae.
 In 2012, Carrano et al. refined this to the Afrovenatorinae, in which it would be the sister species of Magnosaurus within the clade.

 The phylogenetic position of Dubreuillosaurus according to Carrano et al. is shown by this cladogram:

+Cau (2024) called the diagnosis of Dubreuillosaurus into question, considering it a junior synonym of the contemporary Poekilopleuron, attributing the skeletal differences as positional and individual variation, as seen in Allosaurus.
+Thus, Dubreuillosaurus would represent a less mature individual than Poekilopleuron.